LeeAnnEditor/o365hq/blog/How to make sure you are purchasing a legit license.md

 tags = ["security", "vlsc", "volume licensing"]
 +++

-There exist some common techniques cyber criminals use to mislead users.
+There exist some common techniques cybercriminals use to mislead users.
 One of them is to set up a fake website that falsely claims the legitimacy of the software licenses and subscriptions offered for sale.
 Experienced cybercriminals even go to great lengths to make websites look authentic and to trick consumers into buying fraudulent subscriptions or counterfeit software.

-We have collected some tips to help you acquire a legit license.
+We have collected some tips to help you acquire a legitimate license.
 The following instructions will allow you to stay on the right track and avoid purchasing fake software.

 **1.** Beware of huge discounts.
 It may seem very attractive, but it may not be true.
-Microsoft's discount programs are available for all partners, but if the low price is found only in one store -- it can be considered a "red flag".
+Microsoft's discount programs are available for all partners, but if the low price is found only in one store -- that can be considered a red flag.

 ![](https://o365hq.com/images/610.png)

-**2.** All Microsoft partners have their own profiles in MPN website (you may see ours [on the link](https://www.microsoft.com/en-us/solution-providers/partnerdetails/it-partner-%28office-365-azure-and-cloud-solutions%29_18f52792-7cb2-42db-a422-bba05b359540/0bbc85bb-e3bc-4233-af48-94383081bae3)
+**2.** All Microsoft partners have their own profiles on the MPN website (you may see ours [on the link](https://www.microsoft.com/en-us/solution-providers/partnerdetails/it-partner-%28office-365-azure-and-cloud-solutions%29_18f52792-7cb2-42db-a422-bba05b359540/0bbc85bb-e3bc-4233-af48-94383081bae3)
 ).
-If you don't see some company on the catalog, it means it is committing fraud.
+If you don't see a company on the catalog, it likely means it is committing fraud.

 **3.** Consultations and additional services.
 Do not hesitate to call a